-Music can express the painful emotions of fear, loss, and suffering while also calling the joys of celebration.
-Music can hold within itself the entire history of a people.
+Music is a deep part of all humanity.
 Birds are still creating some of most beautiful melodies known to humanity, the coyote’s howl haunts the deserts, and elephants rumble forests with infrasonic vibration.
-The sphere of musical influence seeps deep through our ancestral origins and distant relatives.
+The sphere of musical influence seeps through our ancestral origins and distant relatives.

 Music is embedded deep within the core of the humanity as shown in the musical instruments that make up some the oldest known human artifacts.
 Modernity reflects our infatuation with music by making copious amounts of recordings available at whim in a vast array of expertly marketed devices.
 I hope knowing this reveals that your desire to learn about music is much, much more than a fleeting interest.

 Coming from this understanding of the art form, I seek to awaken the passion and talent for music within students.
 The technical ability and craft of learning how to play a specific instrument, read music, and improvise are important yet they are all connected and subject to one’s relationship with music itself: